-When it comes to reaching high places safely and effectively, at Cromwell you'll find a variety of ladders, step ladders and access equipment options tailored to your specific needs and preferences.
+When it comes to reaching high places safely and effectively, at Cromwell you'll find a variety of ladders, steps and access equipment options tailored to your specific needs and preferences.
 Let's explore the range of ladders, working platforms, access ramps and other hop-up solutions, considering what factors are most important for you when making your selection.

 Ladders can be a reasonably practicable option for low-risk, short-duration tasks, although they should not automatically be the first choice when working at height.
 If the task would require staying up a leaning ladder or stepladder for more than 30 minutes at a time, it is recommended to use alternative equipment.